-Majid Al Futtaim Properties' total operating expenses increased by AED 582 million, or 37.7 per cent., in 2021 (from AED 1,544 million in 2020 to AED 2,126 million in 2021).
+Majid Al Futtaim Properties' total operating expenses increased by AED 1,364 million, or 64.2 per cent., in 2022 (from AED 2,126 million in 2021 to AED 3,490 million in 2022).
 This increase was principally attributable to an increase in discretionary spending and the relaxation of temporary suspensions on certain staff allowances and bonuses.
-In addition, cost of revenue from the property sales of Tilal Al Ghaf was recorded during the year.
+In addition, cost of revenue and sales commission from the property sales of Tilal Al Ghaf was recorded during the year.

-Majid Al Futtaim Properties' principal operating expenses are depreciation and employee benefits, which together comprised 42.1 per cent. and 53.3 per cent. of its total operating expenses in 2021 and 2020, respectively.
-Each of these items is analysed in more detail below.
+Majid Al Futtaim Properties' principal operating expenses are cost of revenue and sales commission from property sales, and employee benefits, which together comprised 59.8 per cent. and 43.9 per cent. of its total operating expenses in 2022 and 2021, respectively.
+Each of these items, together with depreciation, is analysed in more detail below.